fbpx

 Step 4: Choose Your Pack Weight

 The Ninety-Pound Rucksack Challenge is for everyone—whether you’re a seasoned athlete or a first-time adventurer.
-Take the climb at your own pace and enjoy being part of a nationwide tribute to the 10th Mountain Division!
+Take the climb at your own pace and enjoy being part of a nationwide tribute to the 10th and the roots of American skiing.

 Our Partners